Degenerative Disc Disease: Symptoms, Causes, Treatments

 What To Do About Cervical Disc Degenerative Disease

-At Pain and Spine Specialists, we perform different types of interventional procedures to treat Cervical Disc Degeneration which include cervical epidural steroid injections (a non-surgical option), a cervical medial branch radio frequency ablation (RFA), and Via Disc NP Allografts.
+At Pain and Spine Specialists, we perform different types of interventional procedures to treat Cervical Disc Degeneration which include cervical epidural steroid injections (a non-surgical option), a cervical medial branch radiofrequency ablation (RFA), and Via Disc NP Allografts.
 RFA is a highly effective treatment for pain relief as it precisely targets an area of pain and disrupts the nerve to reduce discomfort.

 Some patients also respond to treatment with over-the-counter pain medications and physical therapy alone with no other intervention needed.
 With physical therapy, the therapist can manipulate the muscles and joints to reduce your pain and stiffness, increase your range of motion, and help correct posture.